sal55/langs/Compilertest3.md

 ## Compiler Tests III

+### Testing compilation speed on large source files.

 This is a revised version of [these tests](Compilertest2.md), as I found that if the 10,000 functions were not called, some compilers didn't do as much work.
 The new test will call each of the functions once.

 I've also concentrated on compilers generating native code, as ones which are interpreted, or do not generate a discrete binary, deserve their own benchmarks with different criteria.
+(However, Julia has since been added.)

 Again, this is the 'fannkuch-redux' benchmark described [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/fannkuchredux.html).
 Versions I've written in 10 languages (plus two of mine) are listed [here](fannkuch.txt); any missing ones can be found at the former link.